AaronBratcher/ALBNoSQLDB/README.md

 - Developed and tested with Xcode 10.2 using Swift 5
 - Introduction of DBObject protocol.
 See below.
 - debugMode property renamed to isDebugging.
+- `key` object in value provided is now ignored instead of giving error.
+- New parameter `validateObjects` in the keysInTable method will ignore condition sets that refer to objects not in the table.

 ## What's new in version 5 ##
 - Developed and tested with Xcode 10.1